jay-ramani/Video-Metadata-DB/README.md

 * Merging multiple metadata CSV databases: `--merge-metadata`, or simply, `-m`.
 This is useful when you have multiple CSV metadata files from multiple drives and/or directories and would like to have them all consolidated in a single database.
 A DOS script is included in the repository to additionally sort the resulting database in descreasing order of horizontal video resolution (the sort can be customised to apply to a field of your choice by modiifying the script)
 * Update the resolution statistics file with metadata for selected file(s): `--update-metadata-db`, or simply, `-u`.
 This is used to update (only the delta of) selected files.
 Currenly, **work in progress**, and is not implemented.

+Usage for command line options is available through the standard Unix `--help` option.

 ## Reporting a Summary
 At the end of its execution, the script presents a summary of files probed, failures (if any) and time taken.
 Again, this comes in handy when dealing with a large number of files.